mmacgilvray18/Phospho_Network/README.md

 ## To run pipeline requires that you clone the git repository
-  Assuming you are running linux:
-  Open a terminal and type:
+  Assuming you are running linux, Open a terminal and type:

     git clone https://github.com/mmacgilvray18/Phospho_Network.git

   This will copy the git repository into a folder called Phospho_Network.

-1. Use the provided ipython notebook, Phospho_Network.ipynb.
-This notebook was generated using jupyter notebook.
+1. Use the provided ipython notebook, Phospho_Network.ipynb or Shared_interactors.ipynb depending on what you want to run.
+These notebooks were generated using jupyter notebook.

    cd to the repository, the notebook is setup to be run from that directory.